Spectral triples for the Sierpinski Gasket: Spectral Triples

 \subsection{Spectral Triples and their Fredholm Modules}

-We define here Spectral Triples $(\ca, \ch, D)$ and associated Fredholm module $(\ch,\pi,F)$, in case the Dirac operator $D$ may have an infinite dimensional kernel.
-This generalization with respect to the situation usually considered in the literature, will be useful later on, when we construct Spectral Triples on circles and the Sierpinski Gasket, whose Dirac operators have an {\it infinite dimensional kernel}.
-There, some extra work will be needed to construct an associated Fredholm module having nontrivial pairing with $K$ theory.
-0.2truecm
+We generalize here the notion of Spectral Triple and of Fredholm module, by allowing the Dirac operator $D$ to have an infinite dimensional kernel.
+This generalization, with respect to the situation usually considered in the literature, will be useful later on, when we will construct Spectral Triples on the circle and the Sierpinski Gasket, whose Dirac operators have an {\it infinite dimensional kernel}.
+Because of that, some extra work will be needed to construct an associated Fredholm module having nontrivial pairing with $K$-theory.
+0.2truecm We recall that the notion of Fredholm module $(F, \pi ,\ch)$ on a compact topological spaces $K$ is a generalization of the theory of elliptic pseudodifferential operators on a compact manifold.
+In its {\it odd} form, one requires that the elements $f$ of the algebra of continuous functions $C(K)$ are represented as bounded operators $\pi (f)$ on a Hilbert space $\ch$ on which, moreover, a distinguished self-adjoint operator $F$ of square 1 is considered, the {\it symmetry}, in such a way that the commutators $[F,\pi(f)]$ are compact operators.

+In its simplest example, $F$ is the Hilbert transform, a $0$-order, pseudodifferential operator acting on the space of square integrable functions on the circle.
+When continuous functions are considered as multiplication operators acting on the same Hilbert space, the compactness of the commutators above results from the fundamental theorem of the theory of pseudo-differential operators, according to which commutators of $0$-order operators have order $-1$ and are thus compact.